TomH131/cherry-leaves/README.md

 - [Render](https://render.com/) - Deployment of dashboard as web application
 - [Git/GitHub](https://github.com/) - Version control and storage of source code
 - [Am I Responsive App](https://ui.dev/amiresponsive) - To produce the main project screenshot

+## Issues

+### Heroku

+Initially, I tried to deploy my project to Heroku, but my slug size was 59MB too large.
+I searched for solutions online, added as much as I could to the .slugignore file, and purged the cache, but nothing seemed to reduce the size.
+Eventually, I reached out to Code Institute on Slack, and they recommended deploying the app on Render instead.

+### Render

+Following the instructions provided by Code Institute, I set up my project on Render.
+However, I didn’t initially notice that the Python version they recommended was older than the one I was using.
+This led to numerous compatibility issues with my dependencies.
+As a result, I downgraded several dependencies, which caused additional problems in my code.
+I ultimately decided to start a fresh repo.
+When deploying this new repo, I made sure to match the Python version on Render with the version I was using locally.

+### Commit history

+I downloaded the commit history from my previous repo and saved it in a file called commit_history.txt.

 ## Testing